 The hostility came to a head with Hitler’s attempt to exterminate the Jews in the Second World War, not only in Germany but wherever he conquered.
-It was a last expression of the curse (Deut 28).
 Millions were slaughtered.
 But in 1948, providentially, Palestine was designated as their national homeland, a place of refuge.
 They flew from the wilderness of the world at large (v.
 6) to the place reserved for them (v.14).
 The two wings of the great eagle’ recalls the first Exodus (Ex 19:4, Deut 32:10-12), and indicates a great distance.
 Many settlers arrived by aeroplane.

 The Old Testament often speaks of a second Exodus when Israel will be restored to the land.
 However, the land will not rightfully belong to her until the Messiah comes to give it.
 He himself will bring them back (Isa 60:21, Jer 16:15).
 The Jews were driven from their land two thousand years ago because they did not recognise him.
-Even today few recognise him, and those who dwell there now, according to a poll, are among the least religious in the world.
+Even today few recognise him, and those in Israel, according to a poll, are among the least religious in the world.
 Vision and prophet are still sealed up.
 The conditions for their rightful occupation remain unfulfilled, and therefore the land is part of the wilderness (cf. Isa 64:10) and Jerusalem part of the great city (Rev 11:8).
-Indeed the population was predominantly Gentile in 1948.

 Jesus told his disciples, “From the fig tree learn its lesson: as soon as its branch becomes tender and puts out its leaves, you know that summer is near.
 So also, when you see all these things [the signs of his coming], you know that he is near, at the gates.
 Truly, I say to you, this generation will not pass away until all these things have taken place.”
 (Matt 24:32-34) The fig tree symbolised Judah, planted within the vineyard of Israel so that it might bear fruit (Hos 9:10, Joel 1:7, Luke 13:6-9).
-Jesus had cursed the physical tree because it bore no fruit (Matt 21:19), just as Judah had not borne the fruit he was looking for.
-It was to bear little fruit even after his disciples had, spiritually speaking, dug manure into the soil (Luke 13:8).
+Jesus had cursed the physical tree because it was barren (Matt 21:19), just as Judah had not borne the fruit he was looking for.
+It was to bear little fruit even after the apostles had, spiritually speaking, dug manure into the soil (Luke 13:8).
 Though still green at the time he spoke, it would dry up (Luke 23:31), be cut down (Luke 13:9) and the kingdom be given to a nation bearing its fruits (the Church, I Pet 2:9), as happened forty years later.
-But there would come a time when it would again put out leaves.
+But there would come a time when it would sprout a branch and again put out leaves.

 Luke (21:29-33) tells the parable slightly differently from Matthew.
-Here Jesus’s disciples were to look for when “all the trees” came into leaf, as well as the fig tree (cf. Ezek 31:5).
+Here Jesus’s disciples were to look for when “all the trees” put forth new growth, as well as the fig tree (cf. Ezek 31:5).
 The nations around Israel would become sovereign states all about the same time.
-Iraq gained independence in 1932, Lebanon in 1943, Syria in 1945, Jordan in 1946, Libya in 1951, Egypt in 1952.
+Iraq gained independence in 1932, Lebanon in 1943, Syria in 1946, Jordan in 1946, Libya in 1951, Egypt in 1953.
 Saudi Arabia became a unified state in 1932.

 Jesus would return before the generation beginning with the rebirth of the Jewish state had died out.
 Can that be far away?
 First, however, Jerusalem will once more come under Gentile occupation (Dan 7:25, Rev 11:2).
-The strange phrase ‘time, times, and half a time’ comes from Daniel, with reference to how long the Jews would be oppressed by a foreign king just before the end (Dan 7:25, 11:7).
-Analogous to the ‘seven times’ – seven months or years – during which Nebuchadrezzar lost his mind (Dan 4:16), it appears to denote three and a half years, equal to the 1260 days mentioned previously.
-Then two men speaking in the power of Moses and Elijah will appear in the city and feed the people with the word of God.
+The strange phrase ‘time, times, and half a time’ comes from Daniel, with reference to how long the Jews would be oppressed by a foreign king just before the end (Dan 7:25, 12:7).
+Analogous to the ‘seven times’ – seven months or years – during which Nebuchadrezzar lost his mind (Dan 4:16), it must denote three and a half years, equal to the 1260 days mentioned previously.
+Then two men speaking in the power of Moses and Elijah will appear in the city and feed the people with the word.
 They will make ready a people prepared, so that they welcome his return (Luke 13:35).

-A second Antiochus figure (II Thes 2:4) will erect ‘an abomination of desolation’ on the site of the former Temple, where the Al-Aqsa Mosque and Dome of the Rock now stand.
-At that point the inhabitants must again flee.
+A second Antiochus figure (II Thes 2:3) will erect ‘an abomination of desolation’ on the site of the former Temple, where the Al-Aqsa Mosque and Dome of the Rock now stand.
+At that point the inhabitants must flee.
 “For then there will be great tribulation, such as has not been from the beginning of the world until now.”
-The power of the holy people will be shattered, the houses of Jerusalem will be plundered, the women raped and half the city sent into exile along with the rest of the population.
+The power of the holy people will be shattered, the houses of Jerusalem plundered, the women raped and half the city sent into exile along with the rest of the population.
 Then God will intervene.
 He will break the yoke of their burden as on the day of Midian.
 As there came an end to Job’s sufferings, so there will come an end to Jerusalem’s (Job 42:10, Jer 29:12-14).
-Having rescued, God will enter into judgement with his people in the ‘wilderness of the nations’, as he did with their forefathers in the wilderness of Egypt (Ezek 20:34-38, 34:11-22).
-They will inherit the land after passing under the rod and walking along a highway of holiness (Isa 35:8-10, 40:3, 43:19); the unclean will not be admitted.
+Having rescued, God will enter into judgement with his people in the ‘wilderness of the peoples’, face to face, as he did with their forefathers in the wilderness of Sinai (Ezek 20:34-38, 34:11-22).
+They will inherit the land after passing under his rod and walking along a highway of holiness (Isa 35:8-10, 40:3, 43:19); the unclean will not be admitted.

-The torrent of water is a reference to the wars of 1967 and 1973 (cf. Ps 124, Isa 8:7f, Dan 9:26, 11:10), just as Egypt hoped to destroy Israel at the Red Sea.
+The torrent of water is a reference to the wars of 1967 and 1973 (a common metaphor, cf. Ps 124, Isa 8:7f, Jer 47:2, Dan 9:26, 11:10), just as Egypt hoped to destroy Israel at the Red Sea.
 Furious that Israel survived these wars, the Devil turns to make war on the rest of the woman’s offspring, the followers of Jesus.
 Following the Iranian Revolution of 1979, Iran has indeed been infecting the whole region with hatred of Israel and Christianity.
-So has its less militant rival, Saudi Arabia.
-The United States’ retaliation for the jihadist attack on the World Trade Center, directed at Iraq, which was not involved, only added fuel to the flames.
+So has its rival, Saudi Arabia.
+The United States’ retaliation for the jihadist attack on the World Trade Center, directed against Iraq, which was not involved, only added fuel to the flames.
 Christian communities that had lived harmoniously with their neighbours for centuries became identified with the West and embroiled in civil wars between Muslim and Muslim.
 In Syria and Iraq, killing and migration have all but eradicated the Church.